 DISCLAIMER : As a recovered alcoholic and addict with more than 30 years of sobriety as of this writing, I (Rex) am unapologetically “old school.”
 Although I may have softened a bit as I get a little older, I believe the idea of “moderation” or controlled drinking for alcoholics and addicts is in itself irrational and distorted.
 I do not support moderation for a long laundry list of reasons.
 However, to get into that would be a distraction in this post intended as a plug for Michael’s and Will’s book.
-I recognize that many seriously disagree with my position, and–although it is not particularly my bailiwick–I do believe that in the end “harm reduction” is rational, and I do believe that if an addict-alcoholic will not or cannot abstain, they had damned well better learn to moderate, and there can be no better help with that than REBT-CBT and the Michael’s and Will’s approach.
+I recognize that many seriously disagree with my position, and–although it is not particularly my bailiwick–I do believe that in the end so called “harm reduction” is rational, and I do believe that if an addict-alcoholic will not or cannot abstain, they had damned well better learn to moderate, if they can, which is a BIG “if” in my mind.
+There can be no better help with that than REBT-CBT and the Michael’s and Will’s approach.

 Meanwhile, I will leave those who support moderation, controlled drinking, social drinking to “work their side of the street” while I remain happy as a pig in mud on the sobriety/abstinence side.